lisa-lin/mastermind/README.md

 # Mastemind in Ruby (with AI)
 Command-line Mastermind game (with AI) written in Ruby

-This is a command-line based Mastermind game written in Ruby where the player can either attempt to break a computer-generated code or create a code that the computer breaks.

 ####RULES
 The codemaker makes a code by choosing four colors (out of six possible colors) in their chosen order.
 The codebreaker has 12